 I understand that some patients who have received breast implants have reported a variety of systemic symptoms including joint pain, fatigue, rash, memory loss, and "brain fog" that some patients have called breast implant illness.
-While the causes of these symptoms are unclear, some patients have reported relief of these symptoms with removal of their implants and surrounding scar capsule; however, not all patients may experience improvement in their symptoms.
+While the causes of these symptoms are unclear, some patients have reported relief of these symptoms with removal of their implants and surrounding scar tissue capsule, however not all patients may experience improvement in their symptoms.
 Researchers are working to better understand the possible link between breast implants and these symptoms.

 I also understand that some patients with breast implants have reported health problems in their children after birth or breastfeeding.
-A causal link has not been established between breast implants and these reported health problems in children and more research is needed.
+While a causal link between breast implants and these reported health problems in children has not been demonstrated, more research is needed.
 I understand that breast implants and breast surgery may interfere with my ability to successfully breastfeed.